 A viable strategy to attempt to rank your website in a neighbouring city or suburb is to build a web page on your site that specifically targets that city and your keyword.
-For example, you may want to rank for Removalists in Parramatta although your medical practice is located in Rosehill.
-You can create a page that specifically targets the keyword phrase, “Removalists Parramatta”
+For example, you may want to rank for Sports Podiatrists Randwick although your practice is located in Bondi Junction.
+You can create a page that specifically targets the keyword phrase, “Sports Podiatrists Randwick”.

 Pages like this are called “doorway” pages.
 For doorway pages to rank, they simply have to have unique quality content.
 Using the same copy for all your doorway pages and simply substituting the city name won’t suffice.
 All Google will see is a load of duplicate content on your website and they will rank it accordingly (if at all).

-To give yourself the best opportunity to rank you must create unique, quality content that is relevant to your specific keyword, “Removalists Parramatta”
+To give yourself the best opportunity to rank you must create unique, quality content that is relevant to your specific keyword, “Sports Podiatrists Randwick”

-If I had to create a doorway page for a removalist in a certain suburb or town, I’d make the content unique by inserting information on the page relevant to the location– information like:
+If I had to create a doorway page for an podiatry services in a certain suburb or town, I’d make the content unique by inserting information on the page relevant to the location– information like:

 - Statistical data for people moving in that area